 To personalize the origins of the state in this way is childish.
 This is a throw-it-against-the-wall, see-what- sticks methodology.
-For Barclay, any expression of individual merit - any\ superiority in ambition, ability, intelligence or strength - is the demon seed of the state.
+For Barclay, any expression of individual merit - any superiority in ambition, ability, intelligence or strength - is the demon seed of the state.
 In other words, the state is the hellspawn of excellence.
 Could any statist ask for better credentials for the state?
-This book reassures the powers-that-be that there is no truth to the idea that anarchy is revolutionary, or that it should be, as Barclay denied in PWG, "equated with chaos or seen as some crackpot scheme advanced only by bomb-throwing maniacs."
-No, a thousand times, no!
+This book reassures the powers-that-be that there is no truth to the idea that anarchy is revolutionary, or that it should be, as Barclay denied in PWG, "equated with chaos or seen as some crackpot scheme advanced only by bomb-throwing maniacs."59 No, a thousand times, no!
 Rather, anarchists shall quietly bag groceries at the food co-op, decline to vote (like most people), recycle our trash, reject state employment (unless it is tenure-track), and generally stay out of trouble (106).

-Without ever telling us what a Big Man is, Barclay later explains the origins of the Big Man as, along with his being the Big Bully, the Big Mouth: "Some became Big Men through their ability to talk and manipulate others, through supernatural powers, through overt force" - as opposed to covert force? - "or their ability to gather a body of clients in large part" - what's the smaller part? - "by making the less successful indebted to them" (63) But in what social circumstances is this possible?
-Barclay's next sentence is, unbelievably, this: "The Big Men became then the landlords; agriculture reinforced hierarchy" (63).
-But Big Men do not exist in agricultural societies.
-They exist in horticultural societies, as in Melanesia, or sometimes among pastoralists such as the Nuer or - but these might be chiefs - among sedentary foragers like the Northwest Coast Indians.
-States never developed out of such societies.
-A Big Man operates on the local level, drawing his following from a single homogeneous village of perhaps 300-500 inhabitants.
-States are based on agriculture and consist of many local communities, with at least two supra-local levels of governance, with populations at least in the hundreds of thousands and usually more.
+Without ever telling us what a Big Man is, Barclay later explains the origins of the Big Man as, along with his being the Big Bully,60 the Big Mouth: "Some became Big Men through their ability to talk and manipulate others, through supernatural powers, through overt force" - as opposed to covert force? - "or their ability to gather a body of clients in large part" - what's the smaller part? - "by making the less

+26 Fried, "The State, the Chicken, and the Egg; or, What Came First?" in Cohen & Service, 36.

-&lt;sup>59 Barclay, PWG, 11.
+59 Barclay, PWG, 11.

-&lt;sup>60 The Big Bully construct can be dismissed by just using common sense.
+1 The Big Bully construct can be dismissed by just using common sense.
 Tyrants are impossible in local-scale egalitarian societies.
 As Hobbes wrote: "For as to the strength of body, the weakest has strength enough to kill the strongest, either by secret machination, or by confederacy with others, that are in the same danger with himself."
-Hobbes, 183\.
+Hobbes, 183.